-During an overnight operation, make sure that there is adequate security for those involved.
-More than one Field Day operation has discovered too late that equipment has been permanently "borrowed" from an operating position left unattended during the weehours of the morning.
+During an overnight operation, make sure that there is adequate security for those involved, including adequate lighting.
+More than one Field Day operation has discovered too late that equipment has been permanently "borrowed" from an operating position left unattended during the wee-hours of the morning.